Racing and all that jazz

 Lights, Camera, Leston!

-Les had many retirements and 'come-backs' from racing – one of which happened in the early ‘60’s where he shifted gears to embrace his business duties, while indulging in the
+Les had many retirements and 'come-backs' from racing – one of which happened in the early '60s when he shifted gears to embrace his business duties while indulging in

-vibrant allure of London.
-Amidst it all, Les found himself immersed in the world of media, seamlessly balancing his entrepreneurial pursuits with a dazzling side lane that added another layer of excitement to his already remarkable journey.
+London's nightlife.
+Amidst it all, Les found himself immersed in the world of media, balancing his entrepreneurial pursuits with his new sideline.

-From revving up the BBC F1 show with his commentary and presenting to spinning records on Radio Luxembourg (fittingly the place he won his first ever Grand Prix) and jazzing up the Hong Kong airwaves on RTHK Radio (the public broadcasting service in Hong Kong) with his show 'All That Jazz'.
-Les’ charisma knew no bounds.
-Off the air, his uproarious after-dinner speeches ignited laughter, while his ability as a compare at Ronnie Scott’s set the stage ablaze.
-A true entertainer on all frequencies, Les was a driving force of laughter and rhythm, delivering entertainment in ‘reel’ time.
+From the BBC F1 show with his commentary and analysis to spinning records on Radio Luxembourg (fittingly the place he won his first ever Grand Prix) and jazzing up the Hong Kong airwaves on RTHK Radio (the public broadcasting service in Hong Kong) with his show 'All That Jazz'.
+Off the air, his uproarious after-dinner speeches ignited laughter, as did his performances as a compare at Ronnie Scott’s.
+A true entertainer on all frequencies.

 les leston and the leston family with a cooper 500cc formula 3 car with brdc jacket on